 Stamps for the Visayans is a fundraising project of a niece (that’s me — Australian writer Melinda J. Irvine) and an uncle (that’s my Uncle Richard — who dedicates his time and energy selling off the family stamp collection.)

 Together we help a group of kids — who live in a fishing community in the Western Visayan region of the Philippines — go to school.

-In early 2014 I was a just an entry-level volunteer helping out with the cleanup efforts following SuperTyphoon Haiyan (Yolanda), and during this time I met a small boy wandering the local fishing port.
+In early 2014 I was a just an entry-level volunteer helping out with the cleanup efforts following SuperTyphoon Haiyan (Yolanda) — while working I met a small boy wandering the local fishing port.
 7 year old Jerry was not in school and spent his days begging for food or roaming around the pier.
-My original goal was to get him back into school.
+My original goal was to get him back into class.

 But when his father died about a year after I first met him — leaving him orphaned — I decided to stay on in the Philippines and take care of him.
 Over the next few years (while taking care of Jerry) I came to know and love the other children of his fishing community, and began helping them in school as well.